17 Persei

-17 Persei is a single star in the northern constellation of Perseus, located about 390 light years away from the Sun.
+17 Persei is a single star in the northern constellation of Perseus, located about 420 light years away from the Sun.
 It is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.53.
 This object is moving further from the Earth at a heliocentric radial velocity of +13 km/s.

 Based upon a stellar classification of K5+III, this is an evolved giant star that has exhausted the hydrogen at its core.
 It is a suspected variable star, with an amplitude of 0.012 magnitude and period 4.4 days.
-The star has 1.3 times the mass of the Sun and has expanded to nearly 52 times the Sun's radius.
-It is radiating 551 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4,000 K.
+The star has 1.1 times the mass of the Sun and has expanded to 60 times the Sun's radius.
+It is radiating 848 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 4,014 K.